cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 ###  Discussion of the dynamic programming solution

-_(More thorough, but general-audience targeted.
-Technical details and code provided in appendices)._

 The fishery management problem over an infinite time horizon can be stated as: